base37/sdk-live/README.md

 # Live
-The fastest, simplest way to make your HTML web app real-time with server-side data.
+Intra-app event, data and live-ness management.
 Part of the [Base37](https://base37.net/) SDK.

 **For a complete getting started guide, go to https://base37.net/learning/howto/sdk/live**